TexteaInc/funix-doc/Reference.md

 Link: http://127.0.0.1:3000/hello?secret=8c9f55d0eb74adbb3c87a445ea0ae92f
 ```

 To access the app, you just append `?secret=TOKEN` in the app URL.
 In the example above, the URL to properly open the app is `http://127.0.0.1:3000/hello?secret=8c9f55d0eb74adbb3c87a445ea0ae92f`.
-Bad guys trying to access your app via `http://127.0.0.1:3000/hello` (no secrete in the URL) will not be able to run your app.
+Bad guys trying to access your app via `http://127.0.0.1:3000/hello` (no secret in the URL) will not be able to run your app.

 However, if you are not a bad guy but just a forgetful person, you can still access your app without the token in the URL.
 Just click the "secret" button on the top right corner of the app, and enter the secret in a pop-up window, then you can use the app.